NASA-SARP/sarp_lessons/contributing/env_setup.md

 Once you have an environment created you can build the docs.
 This website is setup as a series of Jupyter notebooks, which Jupyter Book complies into HTML.
 After making changes to the Jupyter notebooks you need to re-compile the HTML to create updated website source code.

-To build the website HTML use:
+To build the website HTML run (from the environment with `jupyter-book` installed):

 ```bash
 jupyter-book build .
 ```
+If running this on the cloud make sure you are using an instance with 3.7GB of memory or more.

-After that command has completed a new folder should appear in the root, `_build`, which contains the website HTML files.
+After the `jupyter-build` command has completed a new folder should appear in the root, `_build`, which contains the website HTML files.
 You can view these files in the browser by running (also from the project root):
 ```bash
 python -m http.server --directory _build/html/
 ```
 This starts a local server by default on port 8000.
 Go to the browser, type  `localhost:8000` into the url box, and the locally compiled website should appear.

+If you are working on a cloud platform you will need to use `jupyter-server-proxy` to access server ports.
+From your platform (with `jupyter-server-proxy` installed) view the website build by opening the following url in a new tab: `hub.cryointhecloud.com/user/YOUR_USERNAME/proxy/8000/`.

 ### Development process